Vedangi1810/Jenkins/README.md

 Slide 8 - Flow Diagram I

-For audio and video, the initial ingestion steps are different, but once speech is converted into text using Whisper, both flows converge into a common translation pipeline.
-This shared pipeline handles language detection, translation, and output generation.
-Only the input preparation and final rendering differ—for example, audio produces translated speech, while video produces subtitles or dubbed video.
+For audio and video, the initial steps are different.
+For video, FFmpeg is used to extract the audio track, while audio files go directly into processing.
+After that, both follow the same common pipeline: Whisper converts speech to text, the system detects the language, translates the text, and generates the final output.
+The difference is only in the final result—audio gives translated speech, while video gives subtitles or dubbed video.

 Slide 9 - Flow Diagram II